lawsmd/Rock-Castle-Construction-Company/README.md

 ---
 ### ***Expenses by Vendor***

 Nothing new here.
-The FROM statement sub-query can hold as many unioned tables as needed, assuming they are the same format.
+The FROM statement sub-query can hold as many unioned tables as is needed, assuming they are the same format.

 ```
 {